 Jennings was introduced to circus while attending Illinois State University, which had a small campus circus troupe.
 He caught the “circus bug” and, upon graduation, spent the next three years traveling and performing with various small circuses throughout the US.
 He had a two-year career at Club Med, teaching circus skills and flying trapeze.
 Jennings joined the staff of Circus Center in 1999.
 He teaches flying trapeze and trampoline, serves as the company's master rigger, and performs with Xiao Hong Weng a spectacular hand-to-hand balancing act that has won over audiences throughout the Bay Area.

-• Loose or street attire discouraged, close-fitting athletic wear suggested.
+Loose or street attire including jeans discouraged; close-fitting athletic wear that covers the

 Prerequisite: Able to do a one-handed take off (or deemed close to that milestone by an instructor)